dali-lab/veridium/Assets/Scripts/Animations/README.md

 * `float elapsedTimePercent` elapstedTime divided by duration.
 This is useful as a 0-1 measure of progress
 * `bool playing` whether the animation is currently playing
 * `bool beginPlaying` whether the animation has started and not been reset.
 True even if ended or paused
-* `AnimSequence animSequence` a reference to the `AnimSequence` that controls the animation.
-Null if animation is stand-alone
+* `AnimationManger manager` a reference to either the `AnimSequence` or the `AnimPlayer` that controls the animation.
+Should almost never be null.

-Duplicate the file `Anim_Template.cs` and rename it to make a new animation.
+Duplicate the file `AnimationTemplate.cs` and rename it to make a new animation.
 Then simply fill in the life cycle functions.

 ### Reversibility
 A note about design philosophy when it comes to animations: animations should ideally be deterministic and analytical.
 That is to say, the state of an animation should be a function of time, rather than a dynamic system in which the state in each frame depends on the state of the previous frame.
 The reasoning behind this is reversibility.
 AnimSequences can be "scrubbed" or moved back and forth through at will, so in dynamic systems, errors will accumulate with repeated reversal.